-Based on a bi-weekly pay period, vacation time shall be accrued as follows for full-time employees (except for the Chief Executive Officers):
+Based on a bi-weekly pay period, vacation time shall be accrued as follows for full-time employees (except for Chief Executive Managers):

-Years of Service Bi-weekly Pay Period Vacation Accrual Rate
+Years of Service Bi-weekly Pay Period Vacation

+Accrual Rate

-0 - 4 years 3.08 hours
+0-4 years 3.08 hours

-5 - 9 years 4.62 hours
+5-9 years 4.62 hours

 10 years 4.93 hours

 11 years 5.23 hours

 12 years 5.54 hours

 13 years 5.85 hours

 14 + years 6.16 hours

 Employees eligible for vacation accrual that regularly work less than a 40-hour work week will accrue at a rate equal to the number of hours worked divided by 40.
+Part-time employees working 24 hours per week will accrue vacation time at a prorated rate of 40 hours per week.